 Races are highly effective to improve performance.
-Races are done at high intensity with jumps, sprints and pursuits.
-Secondly you get tactical and technical experience.
+First, races are done at high intensity with jumps, sprints, and pursuits.
+Secondly, you get tactical and technical experience.

-The big advantage is that you get exactly the kind (and amount) of training you are interested in.
+The significant advantage is getting precisely the kind (and amount) of training you are interested in.

 But you have to be very dedicated to your training to push yourself hard enough to get the desired results.
-It is much easier to go fast when there are other riders who are trying to beat you.
+It is much easier to go fast when other riders try to beat you.
 I guess that is one of the main reasons that races often are preferred instead of regular interval training.
-When people get a start number on they are able to go fast and get their intense training.
+When people get a start number, they can go fast and get intense training.

 Training with power meters like SRM og Powertap

-That’s why I advice my riders to use a power meter because it gives me precise description of what they are actually doing on the road.
-Heart rate monitoring only tells me how the body reacts (with some delay) and hides some of the most interesting improvements.
+That’s why I advise my riders to use a power meter because it gives me a detailed description of what they are doing on the road.
+On the other hand, heart rate monitoring only tells me how the body reacts (with some delay) and hides some of the most exciting improvements.

-E.g. if a rider is able to push avg.
-320W in a 40km time trial it is possible to compare with previous results.
-If he rides the course in 52 minutes, it is possible to say that it is fast, but it is difficult to compare with previous results, since the result is inflected by both weather and materials.
+E.g. if a rider can push avg.
+320W in a 40km time trial is possible to compare with previous results.
+On the other hand, if he rides the course in 52 minutes, it is possible to say that it is fast, but it isn’t easy to compare with previous results since both weather and materials inflect the result.

 An easy way to discover the physical demands of a course is to look at the registered data from a race on the course.
-Power meters are not always useful in a road race but after the race the power data becomes a very important weapon.
+For example, power meters are not always valuable for a road race, but the power data becomes a vital weapon after the race.

-Like the planes “black box” a power meter register every single move you make.
-It can tell you how much power you used to catch up with the early break, how long you could maintain 350W when you were struggling to close a gap or show the toughest part of the course.
-In a time trial a power meter becomes more useful, since you can use it for pacing.
+Like the air planes’ “black box”, a power meter registers every move you make.
+It can tell you how much power you used to catch up with the early break, how long you could maintain 350W when you were struggling to close a gap or show the most challenging part of the course.
+A power meter becomes more valuable in a time trial since you can use it for pacing.

 Important to focus your training

-Before you skip the next midweek race think about what your training goal is.
+Before you skip the next midweek race, think about your training goal.

-If you want to improve your aerobic performance then make a training schedule that fits exactly to your goal.
+If you want to improve your aerobic performance, make a training schedule that fits your goal precisely.

-If you have several physical goals for your training, then races might also be the best opportunity.
+If you have several physical goals for your training, race might also be the best opportunity.

-One of the basic principles in training is to make training as specific as possible to the demands in the specific competition.
+One of the basic principles in training is to make training as specific as possible to the demands in the particular competition.

 How to Use Cycling Races to Your Advantage

 Don’t get me wrong.
-Races are really great training opportunities and make many cyclists so much better.
-Sometimes races can be the only way to keep an acceptable high intensity for several hours.
+Races are great training opportunities and make many cyclists so much better.
+Sometimes races can be the only way to keep a sufficiently high intensity for several hours.

 1) Go 100% or go home.
-If you want to learn how to handle your bike better at extreme situations, you have to ride 100% when you race.
-Riding with comfort and safety margin won’t make you faster.
-So if you develop to many excuses about what you are willing to do in training races because ‘it’s just training’ then it might be better for you to stay at home for regular, aerobic training.
+If you want to learn how to handle your bike better in extreme situations, you have to ride 100% when you race.
+Riding with a comfort and safety margin won’t make you faster.
+So if you develop too many excuses about what you are willing to do in training races because it’s just training, then it might be better for you to stay at home for regular aerobic exercise.

-Though, I have to emphasize that 100% doesn’t mean you should do stupid things or take risks to make you ride faster.
-It means that your aim should be to ride as fast as possible and that your ride the race as a race.
+I have to emphasize that 100% doesn’t mean you should do stupid things or take risks to make you ride faster.
+On the contrary, it means that your aim should be to ride as fast as possible and ride the race as a race.

 2) Do experiments.
-A training race is a huge opportunity for you to test and optimize a broad range of skills and tactical strategies in race situations.
-For example you can try a different tactic that might get you better results in the long run.
-Also you can test new bike equipment, nutritional strategies etc.
+A training race is a massive opportunity for you to test and optimize a broad range of skills and tactical strategies in race situations.
+For example, you can try a different tactic that might get you better results in the long run.
+Also, you can test new bike equipment, nutritional strategies, etc.

 3) Schedule Cycling Races as a part of your Training Plan.
-Cycling races are often the toughest training sessions so it is mandatory to plan these races carefully, so you keep a balanced and structured training plan.
+Cycling races are often the most demanding training sessions, so it is mandatory to plan these races carefully so you keep a balanced and structured training plan.